 Duty of care

-Our actions and advice will always conform to relevant law, and we believe that all businesses and
+Our actions and advice will always conform to relevant law.
+We believe that all businesses and

-organizations, including this consultancy, should avoid causing any adverse effect on the human
+organizations, including this consultancy, should avoid causing any adverse effect on human

 Conflict of interest

-Due to the sensitive nature of our particular consultancy services, we will not provide a service to a
+Our consultancy services are sensitive in nature.
+Therefore, we will not provide a service to a

 Contracts